Every professional displayed on Counselling Directory has been independently

 Voluntary sector organisations

-Not able to work face to face, it is possible to connect with Jill via Internet : -Face Time( for those with i pad i phone or Apple computers. ) -Skype
+Not able to work face to face, it is possible to connect with Jill via Internet : -Face Time( for those with i pad i phone or Apple computers. ) -Skype and Zoom or alternatively by telephone.

 Connecting space Journals visit www.connecting-space.co.uk